Does my auto policy include RV or trailer rental insurance?

 Should I purchase temporary RV rental insurance from a rental company?

-If you don't have auto insurance, temporary RV insurance through a rental company is needed to cover damage you cause to the rental.
+If you don't have auto insurance, temporary RV insurance through a rental company or RV rental platform is needed to cover damage you cause to the rental.
 In some cases, you can select the level of coverage, and the RV rental insurance policy cost will usually be bundled with the cost of the vehicle's daily rental rate.

 The cost of an RV rental insurance policy is usually bundled with the vehicle's daily rental price by the RV rental company.